Tonic Drinks & Waters

 Method

-- Place both ingredients in a pot with 8 bowls (about 2 litres) of water.
+3. Place both ingredients in a pot with 2.4 L of water.

-- Bring to a boil, then reduce to a low simmer and cook for 2 hours until the liquid reduces to approximately 4 bowls.
+4. Bring to a boil, then reduce to a low simmer and cook for 2 hours until the liquid reduces to approximately 1.2 L.

 This drink is naturally sweet and pleasantly light — it tastes like a proper herbal drink rather than medicine.
 It is particularly refreshing as a summer cooler.
 But do keep in mind that both watercress and monk fruit are cooling in nature: people with a cold, weak digestion should not drink large amounts.
 For the majority of healthy adults, though, this is a very safe and practical everyday wellness drink.
 If you can only find monk fruit in dried sliced form, use half a fruit’s worth of slices.